 - Skip artificial sweeteners.
 Studies have shown that artificial sweeteners like Xylitol and Sorbitol have doubled normal gas production by fueling the growth of bacteria in the large intestine

-- You could be allergic to something in your diet and not even know it.
+- You could be allergic to something in your diet (avoid these 4 diet mistakes) and not even know it.
 Lactose intolerance and allergies to gluten could be a factor to your gas.
 Eliminate foods that you think might be contributing (dairy, gluten, etc) for a week and slowly add them back in and see if you can tell a difference.

 - Drink Peppermint Tea.
 Menthol in peppermint tea has shown to soothe the digestive tract says the Mayo Clinic.
 However, if you suffer from heartburn it is best to avoid peppermint.